KiwanoEngine/Kiwano/README.md

-# Easy2D
+# Kiwano

 ## Introduction
-Easy2D is a open-source 2D C++ game engine, only support win32 platform.
+Kiwano is a open-source 2D C++ game engine, only support win32 platform.

-Easy2D-Core is a game irrelevant lib that provide a lot useful tools can be used in other projects.
+Kiwano-Core is a game irrelevant lib that provide a lot useful tools can be used in other projects.
 I made a lot wheels to make cpp simpler to use.

 It's still under heavy developing.
 I write it and use it to developy my own tiny games.